graphhopper/graphhopper/docs/core/routing.md

 ```

 In case you need a web access in a Java or an Android application the GraphHopperWeb class comes handy,
- see the 'web' sub module.
+ see the 'web' sub module or [the Java client for the GraphHopper Directions API](https://github.com/graphhopper/directions-api-java-client).

 ```java
 GraphHopperAPI gh = new GraphHopperWeb();